Code of Conduct

 Cambridge, MA 02142

 We have assigned to our Chief Compliance Officer overall accountability for tracking and responding to issues and questions relating to, and reported violations of, this Code.
-If our Chief Compliance Officer receives information regarding an alleged violation of this Code, he or she or such other person authorized by our Board of Directors to investigate the alleged violation will, as appropriate, (a) evaluate the information, (b) if the alleged violation involves an executive officer or a member of the Board of Directors, inform our Chief Executive Officer and Board of Directors of the alleged violation, (c) determine whether it is necessary to conduct an inquiry or investigation and, if so, conduct a reasonable inquiry or investigation as he deems to be appropriate and (d) report the results of any inquiry or investigation, together with a recommendation as to disposition of the matter, to the appropriate executive officer or member(s) of our Board of Directors for action, or if the alleged violation involves an executive officer or a member of our Board of Directors, report the results of such inquiry or investigation to our Board of Directors.
+If our Chief Compliance Officer receives information regarding an alleged violation of this Code, he or she or such other person authorized by our Chief Compliance Officer or our Board of Directors to investigate the alleged violation will, as appropriate, (a) evaluate the information, (b) if the alleged violation involves an executive officer or a member of the Board of Directors, inform our Chief Executive Officer and Board of Directors of the alleged violation, (c) determine whether it is necessary to conduct an inquiry or investigation and, if so, conduct a reasonable inquiry or investigation as he or she deems to be appropriate and (d) report the results of any inquiry or investigation, together with a recommendation as to disposition of the matter, to the appropriate executive officer or member(s) of our Board of Directors for action, or if the alleged violation involves an executive officer or a member of our Board of Directors, report the results of such inquiry or investigation to our Board of Directors.

 Consequences of Violation of the Code

-Certain violations of this Code may require us to refer the matter to the appropriate governmental authorities for criminal prosecution.
+Certain violations of this Code may require Pega to refer the matter to the appropriate governmental authorities for criminal prosecution.
 Moreover, any supervisor who directs or approves of any conduct in violation of this Code, or who has knowledge of such conduct and does not immediately report it, also will be subject to disciplinary action, which may include suspension or termination of employment.

 Any waiver of the Code for executive officers or members of the Board of Directors or any change to this Code that applies to executive officers or members of the Board of Directors may be made only by the Board of Directors or a board committee and will be disclosed as required by law or NASDAQ rule.